dustinpfister/blog_posts/_posts/vuejs-set.md

 layout: post
 categories: vuejs
 id: 438
-updated: 2019-05-09 14:59:47
+updated: 2019-11-16 12:21:58
-version: 1.3
+version: 1.4
 ---

 The [vue set](https://vuejs.org/v2/api/#Vue-set) global api method in vuejs can be used to set a property of a reactive object.
-In other words it is a way to add a property to an object in the data of a Vue constructor instance, and have the view update.
-The thing about this is that many frameworks have a method like this, because sometimes you can not just simply add a property to an object, sometimes some additional things need to happen on top of that.
+In other words it is a way to add a property to an object in the data of a Vue constructor instance, and have the view update when a change happens to that property.
+Many times this should happen automatically, but in some cases it might not when it comes to nested objects.

+The thing about this is that many frameworks have a method like this, because sometimes you can not just simply add a property to an object, or doing so is not a good idea at times.
+Sometimes some additional things need to happen on top of just simply setting a properly of an object, such as setting up something to watch that property of changes, and then do something when a change occurs.

 <!-- more -->